timmattison/tools/README.md

 Just run `update-aws-credentials` and it will take the AWS credentials from your clipboard and write them to your AWS config file.
 If something goes wrong it'll let you know.

+## sizeof

+Just run `sizeof -suffix .mkv` and you'll see the size of all of the `.mkv` files in the current directory and all subdirectories.
+I use it to figure out how large my videos are in a certain directory before trying to move them around.